fsladkey/facebark/README.md

 - [ ] infinite scroll feed
 - [ ] Multiple sessions
 - [ ] auto-updating notifications (no refreshing the page)
-- [ ] keep albums of uploaded photos, photos would be commentable/likeable.
 - [ ] create events with time and location, users can rsvp an comment on event
 - [ ] users can create alternate profiles that other users can follow (one way relationship of page having many followers)
 - [ ] wow, facebook has a lot of content.